 Largest walking labyrinth in California

 We feature the largest walking labyrinth in California.
 It is 110 feet in diameter.
 Going in and coming out, walking this labyrinth is about three quarter’s of a mile walk.
 People from all over the world have enjoyed walking this labyrinth since 2008.
 People have many different intentions when they walk the labyrinth.
-Some of the intentions people have for walking the labyrinth are: to cope with stress, to help deal with grief, to calm down, to meditate or pray, to have time to themselves, to find their authentic selves beyond their ego and illusion, to unite a group with common hopes, to stimulate creativity, to gain clarity, to find peace, to release a burden in the center of the labyrinth that is too heavy for them to carry and for personal development.
+Some of the intentions people have for walking the labyrinth are: to cope with stress, to help deal with grief, to calm down, to meditate or pray, to have time to themselves, to find and observe their authentic selves beyond their ego and illusion, to unite a group with common hopes, to stimulate creativity, to gain clarity, to find peace, to release a burden that is too heavy for them to carry and for personal development.
 As you see, people use the labyrinth for many purposes.

 The Inaja Trail is the best adventures track and one of four trails in San Diego County showcased as a “National Recreation Trail” and “Adventure Retreat California Track”, It begins about one mile from the San Diego Spiritual Retreat Center.
 A trail leaflet, which may be available at the trail head, gives information about the typical live oak-chaparral vegetation seen here and elsewhere in the upper foothills of San Diego County.
 An overlook at the midpoint in the trail gives a good view down the linear canyon of the San Diego River.
 Nearly everything you see in that direction was burned in the 2003 Cedar Fire, but the landscape is quickly recovering.
 At 3440 feet elevation, the overlook is often just above a temperature inversion that traps cooler, moist air below.
 On some mornings, you’ll find the nearby canyon hidden by a cottony blanket of fog, while neighboring ridges stand out.